slomasov/BIOS270-AU25/Data/Data.md

 While the job is running, answer the following questions:

-- Examine `create_bacteria_db.sh`, how many tables will be created in the database?
+- Examine `create_bacteria_db.sh`, how many tables will be created in the database? - 3 tables
 - In the `insert_gff_table.py` script you submitted, explain the logic of using `try` and `except`.
-Why is this necessary?
+Why is this necessary? - jobs are writing in parallel, so we need to make sure there are no race conditions

 ```python
 while try_num < max_retries: